posted under Learn More About Susan Greene

 Using the profits from his initial sales, Ryan ramped up his efforts, buying more collections and posting more auctions.
 At any one time he had 20-30 auctions in progress.

-Any dirty or dusty Legos were soaked in a soapy solution or given a bath in the tub.
+Any dusty Legos were soaked in a soapy solution in our bathtub and laid outside to dry on the pool deck.

 He became more organized, setting up systems for his operations and building spreadsheets to track everything from profit and loss to customer communications.